-Our Best Reviewed gas model, the Hitachi 23.9cc Handheld Blower (Est. $130) , stands out for its high-quality parts, excellent sweeping ability and ease of use.
-The model, which has a top airspeed of 170 mph, features a commercial-grade engine that meets California's tough air-quality standards.
+Our Best Reviewed handheld gas model, the Hitachi RB24EAP (Est. $130) 23.9cc Handheld Blower, stands out for its high-quality parts, excellent sweeping ability and ease of use.
+This model, which has a top airspeed of 170 mph, features a commercial-grade engine that meets California's tough air-quality standards.
 It also has a variable-speed trigger and large, two-finger throttle lever for easy operation, although it doesn't vacuum or mulch.
 It is relatively light at 8.6 pounds and has the longest warranty -- seven years -- of any blower model we found.

-For those who want a gas-powered blower that also vacuums and mulches, the Husqvarna 125BVx (Est. $190) also gets top recommendations.
+For those who want a gas-powered blower that also vacuums and mulches, the Husqvarna 125BVx (Est. $200) draws some good feedback.
 It has a top airspeed of 170 mph and comes with an adjustable-length tube as well as flat and round tube tips so you can match the equipment to your task.
 The blower tube is lined up with the handle, which the company says puts less stress on the wrist and arm, and the variable-speed trigger locks, so you don't need to keep pulling on the trigger.
-It has a two-year warranty.
+The vacuum feature impressively mulches leaves and other debris, cramming what normally would fill 16 bags down into one.
+The Husqvarna blower/vacuum has a two-year warranty.